Riparian Nearshore Wildlife Habitat within the Thunder Bay Area of Concern (AOC)

 Boulevard Lake Shoreline Naturalization

-In partnership with the City of Thunder Bay, the Lakehead Region Conservation Authority aims to do shoreline rehabilitation to a stretch of Boulevard Lake just south of the new Jumpstart Inclusive Playground and the public beach.
+In partnership with the City of Thunder Bay, and thanks to funding from Environment and Climate Change Canada’s EcoAction Community Funding program, the Lakehead Region Conservation Authority aims to rehabilitate shoreline along a stretch of Boulevard Lake just south of the new Jumpstart Inclusive Playground and the public beach.
 The goal is to widen and naturalize the riparian area of the shoreline to increase wildlife habitat by using plantings and some shoreline regrading.
 This will help increase the habitat space around the lake providing essential shelter and forage space for waterfowl, birds, and pollinators.
 Increasing the riparian area will also help filter runoff from the adjacent open field.